-Officers shall notify a supervisor of all CED discharges.
-Confetti tags should be collected and the expended cartridge, along with both probes and wire, should be submitted into evidence.
-The cartridge serial number should be noted and documented on the evidence paperwork.
+Officers should take appropriate actions to control and restrain the individual as soon as reasonably practicable to minimize the need for longer or multiple exposures to the CED.
+As soon as practicable, officers shall notify a supervisor any time the CED has been discharged.
+If needed for evidentiary purposes, the expended cartridge, along with any probes and wire, should be submitted into evidence (including confetti tags, when equipped on the device).
 The evidence packaging should be marked "Biohazard" if the probes penetrated the subject's skin.